|Nutrition Facts (per serving)|

 Yes, you can buy a jar of maraschino cherries, but the standard process of making maraschino cherries today leaves a lot to be desired.
-They're often filled with artificial colors, sweeteners, and, quite honestly they're a bit of a mess.
-Why would you ruin a perfectly good cocktail with an inferior garnish?
-Garnishes are supposed to enhance our drinks, not bring them down.
+They're often bleached then filled with artificial colors and sweeteners.
+Why ruin a perfectly good cocktail with an inferior garnish?
+Garnishes are supposed to enhance drinks, not bring them down.
 Rather than indulge in these mutant cherries, think about making your own at home.
 It's incredibly easy and these boozy little cherries are ones you're going to want to nibble on!

 This method is similar to the original way that maraschino cherries were made.
 It uses maraschino liqueur as the preservative and your cherries will be ready in just a couple of weeks.
 A batch will last quite a long time and you can make as few or as many as you like.

 2 teaspoons granulated sugar

 Add the cherries and sugar to a 1-quart (or two 1-pint) jars with tight sealing lids.
 The cherries should fill the container but should not be crammed inside.

 Shake well to dissolve the sugar, about 30 seconds.
 Refrigerate for 1 to 2 weeks, gently shaking each jar twice a day.